Pump Priming Funding Scheme: Policy Evaluations in the Early Years

 Call for Applications

-We specifically encourage collaborations across the network that foster connections between academics, policy makers, data experts, and service providers.
+We are supporting projects that provide evidence on data availability across the UK and refine research questions.
+This includes collaborations across the network that foster connections between academics, policy makers, data experts, and service providers.

 What activities will be funded?